mkyl/Physical-Web-CMS-Android/README.md

 the beacons deployed, with the map also being stored on Google Drive.
 The app will also support storing multiple entire configurations (a map and its associated beacon content) so that the end-user can quickly deploy the content they need when exhibits change.

+### Icon Credits
+Wireless by Edward Boatman from the Noun Project sculpture by Ivan Novelo from the Noun Project